electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/interior/seats/_index.md

 ## Individual Contour Seats

  The individual contour seats feature 18-way power adjustment with memory function.
 Their side bolsters and lumbar support can be adjusted pneumatically.
+ The seats have option id **PS8**.

+With the optional ventilation keeps the seats cool on hot days.
+This has option **4D3**

 With the optional massage function, the user can select from five different intensities in five different programs to have ten air chambers massage their back.

- Option id **PS8**
+The massage function has option id **4D8**

 ![Individual Contour Seats](seats_individualcontour_1.jpg "Individual Contour Seats")